Despite being one of the most outdated SEO tactics, people still ask about meta keywords. Learn why they are no longer necessary.

-If you’re looking for more information on the meta-keywords tag, you might be new to digital marketing, you might be new to Search Engine Optimization, or you may just want to clarify some of the misconceptions out there on what this is.
+If you’re looking for more information on the meta-keywords tag, you might be new to digital marketing, you might be new to Search Engine Optimization, or you may just want to clarify some of the misconceptions out there about what this is.

 Bottom line: You should not be using this tag.
 Meta-keywords are dead.
-Do not use them.
+Do not use them!

 Google was what about the 11th or 13th search engine.

-Basically, they started saying: “let’s stop relying on webmasters for this type of data.
+Basically, they started saying: “Let’s stop relying on webmasters for this type of data.
 Let’s stop trusting webmasters and let’s look at a more comprehensive picture to try and rank documents.
-So let’s look at all the elements on the page.
+So let’s look at all the elements of the page’s content.
 Let’s look at all the links pointing back to that web page.”

-They probably weren’t using it very much at all in 2000, 2001, but they were still overused by webmasters.
+They probably weren’t using it very much at all in 2000, or 2001, but they were still overused by webmasters.

 Meta-keywords were too easy to spam with and almost all major search engines (Google, Yahoo, Bing) have discontinued support for this meta-tag.
 They don’t consider it a ranking signal anymore, so it doesn’t influence their SERPs anymore.
 Even SEO tools like Yoast have discontinued their usage.
 You should too regardless of how you edit your metadata (from the source code or by using any kind of tool) avoid keywords meta tags.

 To maximize click-through rates on search engines, you can instead focus on long-tail keyword research, use the target keywords wisely, and use title meta keywords tags and meta descriptions.
 You should focus on creating relevant and unique content to improve user experience and get more conversions on your website.